Welcome to pydantify

 -f OUTPUT_FILE, --output-file OUTPUT_FILE

 The name of the output file.
-Defaults to "out.py".
+Defaults to "out.py" for Pydantic output or

 -t TRIM_PATH, --trim-path TRIM_PATH